 You Need a Strategy for Contract Management

-Everything from small businesses to large corporate groups and government agencies needs to consider how they manage their contracts.
-Not having a well-thought-out strategy is also a form of contract management, but it can become very costly for your organization and may lead to dissatisfaction among your customers and suppliers.
+Everything from small businesses to large corporate groups and government agencies must consider how they manage their contracts.
+Not having a well-thought-out strategy is also a form of contract management, but it can become costly for your organization.
+It may lead to dissatisfaction among your customers and suppliers.

 Hundreds, Thousands, Tens of Thousands—How Many Contracts Do You Have?